tekknolagi/tekknolagi.github.com/_posts/2022-10-18-cinder-jit-bisect.md

 (JIT) compiler built on top of CPython.
 If you aren't familiar with Cinder and want to learn more, [a previous post about the inliner](/blog/cinder-jit-inliner/) gives a decent overview of the JIT.
-This post will talk about how we use binary search to track down compiler bugs, a technique that is applicable to any compiler if you have the right infrastructure.
+This post will talk about how we use binary search to isolate miscompiled functions, a technique that is applicable to any compiler if you have the right infrastructure.

 ## Motivation